TooBad-Thinks/Applying/Typesetting.md

 ## Introduction

-Welcome and thank you for your interest in typesetting for Keiretsu!
+Welcome and thank you for your interest in typesetting for CRTL + Z Scans!

 **Typesetting** is one of the core roles in scanlation and is *very important* to get right!
 As such, we'd love for you to *thoroughly read this guide* as it will walk you through the process of studying typesetting guides, doing the required test/s, and actually applying.